Robs0412/radiosonde_flight_visualization/README.md

 ### Remarks:

 The macro was tested with hundreds of flights.
 Most of the time it worked fine, but sometimes errors came up especially when generating the charts.
-Excel occasionally struggles to copy & paste named objects.
-A second try with 'Draw charts' usually works.
+Excel occasionally struggles to copy & paste objects.
+A second try with 'Draw charts' may work, but some Excel versions show permanent errors.
+See further information about [here](https://www.mrexcel.com/board/threads/vba-method-copy-of-object-chartarea-failed.1177623) or [here](https://answers.microsoft.com/en-us/msoffice/forum/all/cannot-copy-charts-using-vba/ed3a29a0-aa51-47d8-b992-fd2eefb53323).
+So far none of the proposed solutions meet all requirements.

 ![Chart_Drawing_Error.PNG](__used_asset__/Chart_Drawing_Error.PNG)